microsoft/azureml-ops-accelerator/README.md

 This repo is designed to be consumed 'documentation led', with the relevant IaaC or implementation code artefacts linked at the appropriate sections.
 Start here: <https://microsoft.github.io/azureml-ops-accelerator/>

-**Cloning this Project**
+**Cloning this Repository**
-> This Project makes use of [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to reuse existing code artefacts and templates.
-To include these in your clone, one sequence is as below:
+> This Repository makes use of [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to reuse existing code artefacts and templates.
+If you clone this repo locally, the content in submodule specific folders don't get automatically copied over.
+To include these in your local clone, do as below (all steps on your local machine):
 > 1) Clone this project: **git clone https://github.com/microsoft/azureml-ops-accelerator.git**
 > 2) Next initiate and update your submodules using **git submodule init** and **git submodule update**

 ## Contributing